Mio-1204/CyberSec_Homelab/L1_Traffic_Analysis/README.md

 Since the segment sizes stabilized at 1,260 bytes, it's safe to say that's the Maximum Segment Size (MSS) the network utilized for the bulk of the transfer.

 ## 3. Flow Control & Network Bottlenecks
-Next, I wanted to see if the network was struggling at all—looking for packet loss, retransmissions, or buffer issues during the transfer.
+Next, I wanted to see if the network was struggling at all by looking for packet loss, retransmissions, or buffer issues during the transfer.

 * **Receiver Throttling:** The server's starting receiver buffer (Win) was set to 1,460 bytes.
 It actually had to throttle the sender pretty early on.
 Around Packet 7, the buffer filled up, which threw a `[TCP Window Full]` flag in Wireshark.
 This forced the client to pause transmission for a moment until the server could catch up and process the queued data.

 ![TCP Window Full Flag](./images/window_full.png) *Figure 2: Wireshark identifying the TCP Window Full bottleneck at Packet 7.*

 * **Packet Loss & Retransmission:** Even with that temporary bottleneck, the connection was super solid.
 I didn't catch any retransmissions.
-I proved this by tracking the Sequence Numbers—they increased monotonically (e.g., 625 → 1461 → 2721) without any repeating sequence values.
+I proved this by tracking the Sequence Numbers, as they increased monotonically (e.g., 625 -> 1461 -> 2721) without any repeating sequence values.

 ## 4. Acknowledgment Mechanisms & Throughput
 To finish up, I looked at how the server was acknowledging the data and calculated the actual speed of the connection.